-Due to citizens' complaints, on 2 August 2022, the Ombudsman sent a recommendation to the caretaker Minister of Regional Development and Public Works and to the Chairman of the RIA Management Board, insisting that all imposed compensatory fees (of BGN 70) be cancelled on 31 July 2022.
+Due to citizens' complaints, on 2 August 2022, the Ombudsman sent a recommendation to the caretaker Minister of Regional Development and Public Works and to the Chairman of

 After the recommendation, the Chairman of the RIA Management Board informed that the technical problem occurred on 31 July 2022 at 8:55 a.m. and was removed at 1:40 p.m.
 From the moment the technical problem occurred until the end of the calendar day on 31 July 2022, vehicles moved on the paid road network without paying the toll.